-Need youth sports insurance for your youth camp or league?
+Need youth sports insurance for your camp or league?
 In the United States around 30 million kids participate in some form of organized sports and recreation activities.

 Purchasing youth sports insurance is a step forward in creating a safe environment and is the responsibility of the organizer.
 Building a risk management plan, first aid/emergency care, and proper insurance planning are all areas of great importance when organizing athletic activities.
-Youth sports insurance policies cover camps, leagues, tournaments, associations, and athletic facilities.
+These insurance policies cover camps, leagues, tournaments, associations, and athletic facilities.
 These policies address proper insurance needed to eliminate organizations exposure to injuries and other litigation.
 It’s also recommended organizers utilize checklists, consent forms, waivers and learn what negligence truly is, and how to avoid being held liable for it and what action to take in the event of being named in a lawsuit.